Myth VS Fact: boat Yards do not know how to work on an electric boat

 What maintenance is required for an electric boat?

-Replacing your anodes is something you'll need to do as part of your boat maintenance, regardless if it is electric.
+Replacing your sacrificial anodes is something you'll need to do as part of your boat maintenance, regardless if it is electric.
 Boats with an internal combustive engine require oil changes, monitoring spark plugs, and fuel filters.
 With an electric boat you eliminate all of those worries.

+Other electric boat maintenance could consist of replacing seawater pumps or bilge pumps every few years but it will be mostly just cleaning.
+Depending on the brand you may have to flush out the electric motor after usage.
 Electric boat maintenance consists of monitoring your battery health, which you can easily access via an app for most system.
 Depending on the brand, you may also have to flush out the motors cooling liquid.
 Bottom line is, any boat mechanic, regardless of their experience with electric boats, can assist or complete these tasks.

 Key Takeaways